-Amniocentesis is a test sometimes done during pregnancy that looks for birth defects and genetic problems in the developing baby.
+Amniocentesis is a test that can be done during pregnancy to look for birth defects and genetic problems in the developing baby.

-Amniocentesis removes a small amount of fluid from the sac that surrounds the baby in the womb (uterus).
-It is usually done in a doctor's office or medical center.
+Amniocentesis removes a small amount of fluid from the sac around the baby in the womb (uterus).
+It is most often done in a doctor's office or medical center.
 You do not need to stay in the hospital.

-You will probably have a pregnancy ultrasound first.
-This helps your health care provider find out exactly where the baby is in your womb.
+You will have a pregnancy ultrasound first.
+This helps your health care provider see where the baby is in your womb.

 Numbing medicine is then rubbed onto part of your belly.
 Sometimes, the medicine is given through a shot in the skin on the belly area.